PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 tags: [ career ]
 ---

-This post contains information that I've found useful when planning to take the next step in my career.
-I've personally gone through the job search process several times, have interviewed a wide variety of candidates, and assisted friends and colleagues with their own job search.
-My experience is working with STEM (Science, Technology, Engineering, and Math) candidates, however, most of the information in this post is fairly general and should be helfpul to a wider audience.
+This post contains information that I've found useful when planning to take the next steps in my career.
+I've personally gone through this process several times, have interviewed a wide variety of candidates, and assisted friends and colleagues with their own job search.
+Most of my experience is working with STEM candidates, however, the information in this post is fairly general and should be helfpul to a wider audience.

 # Table of Contents
 * [Why are you looking for a job](#why)